 #1 Praça da República (Republic’s Square)

 Praça da República is the heart of Viana do Castelo.
-It’s the main square, where people gather and surely the most beautiful in the city.
+It’s the main square, where people gather, and unquestionably the most beautiful in the city.
 It’s surrounded by old beautiful buildings, while in the center, there’s a 16th-century renaissance fountain.

-Besides the wonderful fountain, some of the most impressive buildings in the square are the Misericórdia Church and the costumes museum (we will this later), and the council chambers.
-Now that’s been restored Misericórdia Church is particularly impressive with the walls covered in the blue and white tiles, something Portugal is known for.
+Besides the wonderful fountain, some of the most impressive buildings in the square are the Misericórdia Church and the costumes museum (we will discuss this later), and the council chambers.
+Now that it’s been restored, Misericórdia Church is particularly impressive with the walls covered in blue and white tiles, something Portugal is known for.

-Similarly to other main squares in Portugal, Praça da República has several cafés where you can sit, have a drink, and enjoy the good life in Portugal.
+Similarly to other central squares in Portugal, Praça da República has several cafés where you can sit, have a drink, and enjoy the good life in Portugal.

 #2 Costumes museum

 The Costumes museum in Praça da Republica deserves a heading on its own.
-The museum was set in the old Bank of Portugal building and it explores the rich culture of Viana do Castelo and the Minho region.
+The museum was set in the old Bank of Portugal building, exploring the rich culture of Viana do Castelo and the Minho region.

 Traditional Costumes from Viana are peculiar, colorful, and incredibly detailed.
-In this museum, you can see them but you can also learn what they meant.
-Each costume had a code that boys needed to decipher in order to understand the age, origin, and most importantly the marital status of the girls wearing them.
+In this museum, you can see them, but you can also learn what they meant.
+Each costume had a code that boys needed to decipher in order to understand the age, origin, and, more importantly, the marital status of the girls wearing them.

 These were very popular during the 19th century, but today besides the museum, you can only see these traditional dresses in festivities and fairs, particularly during the parade of Nossa Senhora da Agonia in August.
 I don’t usually find these museums very interesting, but this one is a glorious exception.

-One of Portugal’s most famous symbol is the heart of Viana.
+One of Portugal’s most famous symbols is the heart of Viana.
 A golden heart with a beautiful design in filigree.
-If you have been to Portugal you have probably seen it.
+If you have been to Portugal, you have probably seen it.
 Here you can see some incredible examples.

 #3 Sé Catedral – Viana’s Cathedral